Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 - Recall that the tank heaters, which are needed to raise the pressure, are thought to be on BUS B, which is currently dead.

-Did you consider putting a battery on BUS B long enough to get the pressure up?
+Would you consider putting a battery on BUS B long enough to get the pressure up?

 Well, I'm trying - I want to determine whether or not the - the 5 amps is going to hurt us any.
 That's going to be on MAIN A, incidentally.
 I made a mistake.
 O₂ TANK 1 HEATERS are on MAIN A.